 The Assessment Solution

-Even if the bulk of the work is completed offline or on another platform, you can still make the most of the tools available to you on Schoology to not only record grades but also measure your students' progress and understanding of the material.
-These options are particularly useful if you use Schoology as your primary gradebook of record, and if you are interested in using the Student Completion Rules feature.
+Even if students complete the bulk of the work offline or on another platform, you can still make the most of the tools available to you on Schoology to not only record grades but also measure your students' progress and understanding of the material.
+These options are particularly useful if you use Schoology as your primary gradebook of record, and if you are interested in using the Student Completion Rules (Enterprise only) feature.

 Create a Discussion